benzetaa/zdumper/README.md

 ```
 ###########
-# Finder is part of https://github.com/CapuzSec/Benzeta-Dumper/
+# Finder is part of https://github.com/CapuzSec/zdumper
 #
-# Developed and maintained by @CapuzSec
+# Developed and maintained by @benzetaa
 #
 # Use at your own risk.
 Usage might be illegal in certain circumstances.
 # Only for educational purposes!